Omitted variable bias of Lasso-based inference methods: A finite sample analysis: Introduction

-Our analyses suggest several recommendations concerning the use of Lasso-based inference methods in empirical studies.
-First, one should always perform robustness checks with respect to the choice of the regularization parameters.
-Our simulation and theoretical results suggest the following heuristic: If the estimates of $\alpha^{*}$ are robust to increasing the theoretically recommended regularization parameters in the two Lasso steps, post double Lasso could be a reliable and efficient method.
-Second, our findings highlight the usefulness of augmenting the final OLS regression in post double Lasso with control variables motivated by economic theory and prior knowledge, as suggested by \citet{belloni2014inference}.
-Third, when $p$ is smaller than $n$, modern high-dimensional OLS-based inference methods constitute a viable alternative to Lasso-based inference methods.
+Our analyses suggest two main recommendations concerning the use of post double Lasso in empirical studies.
+First, if the estimates of $\alpha^{*}$ are robust to increasing the recommended regularization parameters in both Lasso steps, this suggests that either the OVBs are negligible (Regime (ii)) or under-selection is unlikely (Regime (iii)).
+In either case, post double Lasso is a reliable and efficient method.
+Otherwise, modern high-dimensional OLS-based inference methods constitute a possible alternative when $p$ is smaller than $n$.
+Second, our findings highlight the importance of augmenting the final OLS regression in post double Lasso with control variables motivated by economic theory and prior knowledge, as suggested by \citet{belloni2014inference}.

-Our paper highlights the intrinsic limitations of basing inference procedures on variable selection in empirically relevant settings, and opens up interesting avenues for future research.
-For instance, we expect under-selection to have important implications for the finite sample behavior of many other linear and nonlinear inference procedures based on the Lasso \citep[e.g.,][]{belloni2012sparse,belloni2014inference,farrell2015robust,belloni2017program,chernozhukov2018double}.
-Furthermore, our paper motivates systematic analyses of the practical usefulness of Lasso-based inference procedures and other modern high-dimensional methods.
-For example, \citet{angrist2019machine} investigate the usefulness of post double Lasso for regression-based sensitivity analyses, and present simulation evidence on the finite sample behavior of Lasso-based instrumental variables (IV) methods.

-\textbf{Comparison with existing literature.} \citet{belloni2014inference} establish the asymptotic normality of the post double Lasso estimator.
-Asymptotic normality results for debiased Lasso are derived in \citet{javanmard2014confidence}, \citet{vandergeer2014asymptotically}, and \citet{Zhang_Zhang}.
-We emphasize that our results do not contradict these asymptotic results, but rather offer a better understanding of when these methods perform well in finite samples and when they do not.
-This paper should not be viewed as a criticism of these methods and there is no doubt that they provide significant theoretical improvements over earlier procedures (e.g., post single Lasso OLS).
-Instead, our findings should be viewed as a warning that relying on the existing asymptotic inference theory for post double Lasso and debiased Lasso can be problematic in empirical applications and these methods can still suffer from the consequences of under-selection in finite samples.

-We emphasize that our lower bounds for the OVBs of post double Lasso and debiased Lasso are completely different from the lower bounds derived in the existing literature.
-For example, \citet{Raskutti_minimax} establish minimax lower bounds on the $\ell_2$ estimation errors of sparse linear regression models; \citet{cai2017confidence} and \citet{javanmard2018debiasing} derive minimax lower bounds on the expected length of confidence intervals with a prespecified coverage probability.
-This minimax bound literature reveals intrinsic difficulties of a statistical problem and is estimator independent.
-By contrast, in this paper, we study the finite sample properties of two specific and widely-used estimators, post double Lasso and debiased Lasso, and derive lower bounds for the OVBs arising from double under-selection.
-The above mentioned minimax results do not imply our bounds for the OVBs.
-Moreover, our analysis is informative about cases where post double Lasso and debiased Lasso exhibit substantial under-coverage.